“But what IS a kitchenCRATE?”

 So that’s what we did.
 In fact, you can see the “crate” at the top of this post.

 But Kitchen in a Crate sounded a bit too, well, “fast foody.”
 So we shortened it to Kitchen Crate.
 Then that didn’t look quite right, and it became KitchenCrate.
 And then kitchenCRATE.
 And we were done, ready to launch, and here are the results.

 KitchenCRATE is a 7 day, $15,000 kitchen remodel offered in Northern California.
-If you’re interested in learning more, just fill out the simple form on the top right side of this page, and we’ll get back to you immediately.
+If you’re interested in learning more, just fill out the simple form on the contact us page, and we’ll get back to you immediately.